sidvishnoi/sidvishnoi/src/pages/about/_about.md

 I love working with TypeScript, CSS and C++ and have a growing interest in Rust.
 I'm a quick learner and adept at picking up new languages and tools.

 I bring extensive experience in web-related technologies, including in-depth knowledge of ECMAScript, CSS, HTML, and HTTP.
-I also have experience working with common frameworks such as Svelte and React.
+I also have experience working with common frontend frameworks such as Svelte and React.
 I'm adept at learning new languages and technologies.
-I'm also very comfortable with Git, GitHub, open-source workflows, code review, test-driven development, and tooling in general.

 ---